 Take some time out for yourself every day, listen to calming music, go for a walk in nature, consider meditation.
 In my article on meditation and anabolic hormones I reference a study in which researchers found that meditation decreases levels of catabolic (stress) hormones in the body and raises growth hormone levels.

 (8) Take it easy on the booze

 Apart from slowing down fat loss by up to 73%, alcohol also reduces T production and increases estrogen levels.
 I’m not talking about a beer or 2, it’s binge drinking that causes the problem.
 So take it easy at the weekends!

 Remember that the factors that create success in bodybuilding are interdependent i.e. you can’t get one thing right while getting everything else wrong and expect success.
 You need a lifestyle change.

 This begins with the ROCK-SOLID DECISION to change your life.
 An unerring commitment to transformation.
-If you haven’t already made that choice, do it, TODAY.
-It’s never too late to start over!
+If you haven’t already made that choice, do it – TODAY.
+It’s never too late to start all over again!